 There are incredible snorkeling experiences throughout the Galapagos Islands and on most any Galapagos itinerary.
 But again, if snorkeling is the main driver of your trip, there are a few sites that are more highlights than others.
-The western side of Isabela is particularly known for snorkeling, especially at Vicente Roca, Tagus Cove, and Fernandina Island (although, just because your cruise visits Fernandina, doesn’t mean they offer it as a snorkeling instead of land excursion).
-When snorkeling on the western side of Isabela, expect to snorkel with sea turtles and possibly sea lions, and on Fernandina, penguins or even iguanas.
+The western side of Isabela is particularly known for snorkeling, especially at Vicente Roca, Tagus Cove and Fernandina Island (although, just because your cruise visits Fernandina, doesn’t mean they offer it as a snorkeling instead of land excursion).
+Snorkeling on the western side of Isabela, expect to snorkel with sea turtles and possible sea lions, penguins or even iguanas on Fernandina.

 Devil’s Crown on Floreana is another snorkeling highlight.
-An underwater volcanic crater, it’s home to a variety of marine life from colorful fish to eels, sharks, rays, and sea turtles, and the sea lions often come to swim as well.
+An underwater volcanic crater, it’s home to a variety of marine life from a variety of colorful fish to eels, sharks, rays, sea turtles and the sea lions often come to swim as well.

 The tortoises are found many places in the Galapagos, but one of the best places to see large tortoises up close and in their natural habitat is in the highlands of Santa Cruz.
-You can even ask your Trip Specialist about a stay at Magic Galapagos, where you can stay in safari-style tents with tortoises lumbering around outside.
-San Cristobal also has a great visitor site to see tortoises in the wild, and you can see generally smaller numbers at Urbina Bay on Isabela and the highlands of Floreana.
+You can even ask your Trip Specialist about a stay at Magic Galapagos, where you’ll stay in safari style tents with tortoises lumbering around outside.
+San Cristobal also has a great visitor site to see tortoises in the wild and you can see generally smaller numbers at Urbina Bay on Isabela and the highlands of Floreana.

 Insider’s tip: Just because you visit a particular island, doesn’t mean you’ll go to the visitor site you may be interested in.
 For example, not all cruises going to Floreana go for Devil’s Crown.
 It’s a fantastic stop for history & culture as well.
 But, if you want to be going to Devil’s Crown, pay attention not just to the island but the visitor site you’ll be going to.
 Most importantly, express your wishes to your Trip Specialist, so they can take charge of pairing your wish list to the best itinerary for you.